The Even Chance

 The Even Chance is the first of eight Hornblower television adaptations relating the exploits of Horatio Hornblower, the protagonist in a series of novels and short stories by C.S.
 Forester.
-The Even Chance is the name given to this first film in the United Kingdom, while in the United States it is known as The Duel.
+The Even Chance is the name given to the film in the United Kingdom, while in the United States it is known by the alternative title The Duel.

 Plot

-In January 1793, 17-year-old Horatio Hornblower, a newly-appointed midshipman, joins a ship of the line, HMS Justinian.
-Hornblower is introduced to his shipmates, including Jack Simpson, a bully who rules the midshipmen's quarters.
-Hornblower embarrasses himself when he becomes seasick while the ship is at anchor in calm waters.
+In January 1793, 17-year-old midshipman Horatio Hornblower is assigned to his first posting, the ship of the line HMS Justinian.
+Hornblower is introduced to his shipmates, including his superior, Midshipman Jack Simpson, a bully quick to single him out for abuse and scorn.
+Hornblower embarrasses himself when he becomes seasick while the ship is at anchor in calm waters, and he finds life under Simpson unbearable.

-Hornblower considers suicide because of Simpson's persecution, then finds an opportunity to challenge him to a duel, even though Simpson is an experienced duellist.
-Midshipman Clayton feels guilty that he has not previously stood against Simpson.
-He knocks Hornblower unconscious, takes his place in the duel and is killed.
-Simpson is wounded but survives.
+After contemplating suicide, Hornblower seizes an opportunity to challenge Simpson to a duel.
+His friend, Midshipman Clayton, feels guilty that he has not previously stood against Simpson.
+He knocks Hornblower unconscious and takes his place.
+Simpson, a seasoned duelist, kills Clayton while sustaining only a minor wound to the shoulder.
+Hornblower arrives just in time to speak with Clayton before he dies.

-Hornblower is transferred to the frigate HMS Indefatigable, under the command of Captain Pellew.
-Midshipmen Kennedy, Hether, and Cleveland go with him, as well as Simpson's old division which, due to Pellew's ire over the duel, becomes Hornblower's.
-Hornblower's decision to place his trust in them while encouraging them to improve their performance, as well as his conduct in battle, wins him their respect and loyalty.
+Hornblower is transferred to the frigate HMS Indefatigable (known by her crew as Indy), under the command of Captain Pellew.
+Midshipmen Kennedy, Hether, and Cleveland go with him; Pellew's fury over the duel leads him to appoint Hornblower as commander of Simpson's former division.
+Hornblower's decision to place his trust in them and refusal to permit the laziness and unruly behavior fostered by Simpson, as well as his capability in battle and concern for their wellbeing, wins him the division's respect and loyalty.

-Pellew orders Hornblower to assume command of a captured French ship, Marie Gallante.
-Hornblower discovers the ship has a hole in the hull beneath the water line and is sinking fast.
-His men and he, along with the French captain and crew, abandon the ship for a lifeboat.
-Outnumbered, Hornblower and his men are soon overpowered.
-The French captain orders Hornblower to hand over his compass and navigation chart.
-Hornblower surrenders the chart, then tosses the compass overboard.
-He later informs Matthews that in anticipation of the French prisoners gaining the upper hand, he deliberately mispositioned their location on the chart.
-The French captain attempts to reverse course 180 degrees to return to the French coast, but sails parallel to the coast without ever sighting it.
-The French crew becomes mutinous, allowing Hornblower and his men to regain control.
-Shortly afterwards, they are recovered by Indefatigable, where Hornblower receives the accolades of the crew.